Insiders Guide to Truffles in Italy- By Simona Piccinelli, Italy Specialist

 Other black truffles express their best if heated, so you should briefly cook them.
 A great match is with anchovies in the sauce.

-Truffles are seasonal products, so their availability, quality, and therefore the price can vary from year to year, depending on rainfall, temperature, and climatic aspects.
+Truffles are seasonal products, so their availability, quality, and price vary yearly, depending on rainfall, temperature, and climatic aspects.
 Also, the shape and size affect the price.

-The precious white truffle, the Tuber Pico Magnum, is the most expensive one; this 2013 season, you can find it from 1000 to 3000 euros per kilo (2.2 pounds), depending on the size and region of origin.
+The precious white truffle, the Tuber Pico Magnum, is the most expensive; this 2013 season, you can find it from 1000 to 3000 euros per kilo (2.2 pounds), depending on the size and region of origin.

-Here you can check the average price of the precious white truffle of Alba.
+Here, you can check the average price of Alba’s precious white truffles.

 Is there anything else you want to know about truffles?
-Have we peaked your curiosity?
+Have we piqued your curiosity?
 Don´t hesitate to drop us a line!